darron/canary/README.md

 http://website.address.example.com/hit/and-this-as-well
 ```

 Anytime one of those urls is hit, `EMAIL_DESTINATION` will get an email.
+Any posted data will be included in the email.

 ## Heroku environment variables